 Undergraduate Tuition and Expenses

-** Room rates vary depending on occupancy and assignment.
-For a full listing, please see room and board fees.
+** Housing rates vary depending on occupancy and assignment.
+For a full listing, please see housing and food fees.

 *** Comprehensive fees help the college provide students with a variety of services that enhance their academic and student life experiences.
 Fees provide access to services such as McQuade Library, including online access; fully equipped fitness center and inside track; orientation and FYE activities; campus-wide Wi-Fi; Academic Success Center, which provides a wide range of opportunities to students wishing to enhance their academic performance; free tickets to Merrimack College athletic events, including hockey games; career services, which include career fairs and panels, job-search workshops, on-campus interviews and extensive one-on-one counseling to help students pursue employment and graduate-study goals.
-Also included are cooperative education and internship opportunities; free printing up to 1,000 black-and-white pages each academic year; discounted ticket purchases for events at the Rogers Center for the Arts; participation in intramural’s and recreation activities, club sports, clubs and organizations, social and educational programs, and Greek life; Hamel Health Center, which provides medical, psychological and health-education services.
+Also included are cooperative education and internship opportunities; free printing up to 1,000 black-and-white pages each academic year; discounted ticket purchases for events at the Rogers Center for the Arts; participation in intramural’s and recreation activities, club sports, clubs and organizations, social and educational programs, and Greek life; medical and counseling services.

 Additional Annual Fees